bzargesg/react_ui/README.md

 3. Add the application name
 4. For the homepage and callback url add http://localhost:8000/ then in the server file add both a clientID and client Secret
+5. Then set a variable in server.js for clientID and clientSecret as provided.
 #### Login
 1. Log in through github then you should land on the use page.
 #### Navigation